32 tips to avoid getting hacked

 Keep hackers, stalkers and spammers out of your personal business – and your bank accounts!
-Here’s how to lock-down your settings and stay safe online.600,000 Facebook accounts are hacked every day, according to Facebook’s own security director.
-Most victims won’t even have a clue.
+Here's how to lock-down your settings and stay safe online.600,000 Facebook accounts are hacked every day, according to Facebook's own security director – and most victims won't even have a clue.

-That’s only the start of it.
-Over half of us use the same password for most websites, and we’re more connected to the internet than ever before.
-So now the Facebook hacker has access to your smart phone, online file storage, email, Amazon account, smart TV, Google Maps history, social networks… basically your life.
+Over half of us use the same password for most websites, meaning a Facebook hacker also has access to your smart phone, online file storage, email, Amazon account, smart TV, Google Maps history, social networks… basically your life.

-And the number of hackers is growing.
-Insomniac power geeks need not apply.
+And the number of hackers is growing, too.
 Anyone can download off-the-shelf software that attacks sites and web users at the click of a button.
-That’s how a 15 year old kid hacked and took down TalkTalk last year.

 We can't stress this enough: if you want to minimise a hit, take steps before you get hacked.
 First, take a nugget of wisdom from ‘net safety specialist Marc Goodman – his ‘UPDATE’ acronym covers the basics – then ramp 'em up with our 32 tips below.